z124060/Assignment-4/README.md

 5. Save index.php file
 6. Upload your PHP files in your respective folder :Class6_Part3

-[!NOTE]
 > You can check how the correct webpage should look like from http://172.21.82.208/gift/class6/sol/part3/index.php

 **Part 4**

 **Getting input and output using Forms**

-In this exercise, you will write the PHP code that gets input from a form and displays output.
+In this exercise, you will write the PHP code that gets input from a form and displays the output.

 **Open and test the application**

-Open and test application by running the index.php file in your localhost, or the university server
+Open and test application by running the index.php file

 Write the code that gets and displays the data entered by the user